Appearances and autographed books

 Want to know more about Michael?
 Visit his FAQs

 Michael frequently receives requests for publicity photos.
-The following photo is available for download in both mac (.sit) and pc (.zip) formats.
-All images are jpgs.
+The following photo is available for download.
 Please let us know where you post your article so we can link to it.
 High resolution book cover images available upon request.

 The photo is copyright by Michael P. Spradlin.